flashboss/cities-generator/README.md

 This image starts without SSO server, so it is not complete.
 For a sample complete environment you can start the command from the docker/dev folder of the project:
 ```
-COUNTRY=${COUNTRY} docker-compose up
+COUNTRY=${COUNTRY} AUTHURL=${AUTHURL} docker-compose up
 ```
 Where ${COUNTRY} is the choosen language, it or en.
+While ${AUTHRUL} is the external keycloak url, for example http://auth-ct.vige.it:8080
 It will allow to download a keycloak instance where the server can be connected.
-After you can connect to keycloak through the url http://auth-ct.vige.it:8080/auth
+After you can connect to keycloak through the url http://auth-ct.vige.it:8080

 Add the following DNS in your /etc/hosts file:
 ```